 Traister has spoken about this before: "It wasn’t just that white Americans voted Republican, which they usually do," she wrote in New York Magazine after Hillary Clinton's loss.
-"It’s that they chose a uniquely unqualified candidate who openly sold himself on promises of resistance to and revenge on the women and people of color who were poised to exert a historic degree of power."
+"It’s that they chose a uniquely unqualified candidate who openly sold himself on promises of resistance to and revenge on the women and people of colour who were poised to exert a historic degree of power."

 Power is another one of the author's beats, and she dove further into the concept during a Facebook Live event with Refinery29 back in August before the election.

 "This year it's projected there will be more unmarried women in the electorate than married," she pointed out.
 "Many of us are not living in the confines of that original construct of adult, female life."

 "We don't know how white men will respond a lady in charge," fellow panelist Aminatou Sow said.